BE SURE TO PARTICIPATE IN OUR FREE APPLE AIRPOD PRO 3s GIVEAWAY - BEFORE LABOR DAY!

 How Often: 2–3 times per week, or integrated into warm-ups and cool-downs.

-Tip: Mobility work pairs well with strength training to maintain healthy, functional joints.
+Tip: Mobility and balance work pairs well with strength training to maintain healthy, functional joints.

 📅 How to Combine Them in a Week